 What Can Employers Do to Address the Wage Gap?

-The wage gap isn’t just about fairness, it’s also about attracting and retaining top talent.
-As Nobel Prize-winning economist Claudia Goldin has emphasized, wage disparities are deeply rooted in workplace structures.
-To address these issues, employers can:
+Addressing pay disparities is crucial for attracting and retaining top talent.
+As Nobel Prize-winning economist Claudia Goldin has emphasized, wage inequities are deeply rooted in workplace structures.
+Employers can take the following steps to reduce gender pay gaps:

 - Conduct regular pay audits to identify and close gender pay gaps.